 Under Sun-Pluto transits some part of our life changes, and nothing stays the same.
 Sometimes it happens suddenly, and the proverbial rug is pulled out from beneath our feet and all sense of security is lost.
 It may be a long drawn out process and our life changes completely by the end of the transit, or it is our identity that alters significantly.

-Under the transits of Sun trine Pluto I have observed people relocating across country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
+With Pluto transits it ends one chapter and begins a new one.
+Transiting Pluto trine the Sun usually represents an easier transition for any individual towards self-renewal, massive change, and endings.
+Under the transits of Sun trine Pluto people have relocated across country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
 One is leaving behind an old environment and beginning life in a new one, uprooting in a positive sense.
-Such a dramatic adjustment allows us to reinvent ourself and our world.
+Such a dramatic adjustment allows us to reinvent the self and our world.

-Sun-Pluto transits are just like an old skin that she has out-grown, and she begins to understand her own naivety and becomes a stronger individual, but she must also shed her old skin in order to grow, and understand her own psychology.The snake is seen as a symbol of power and time because of their ability to shed their skin and renew themselves.
+Sun-Pluto transits are just like an old skin that she has out-grown, and when she begins to understand her own naivety, becomes a stronger individual, the she must also shed the old skin in order to grow, understanding her own psychology in the process.The snake is seen as a symbol of power and time because of their ability to shed their skin and renew themselves.

-Another interesting thing about snakes is that through their sharp vision they are seen as ever watchful of our unfolding destiny.More difficult Sun-Pluto transits may create a hostile or mistrustful attitude to the world, social withdrawal, feelings of emptiness or hopelessness, a chronic feeling of being on the edge or threatened.
+Another interesting thing about snakes is that through their sharp vision they are seen as ever watchful of our unfolding destiny.More difficult Sun-Pluto transits may create a hostile or mistrustful attitude to the world, social withdrawal, feelings of emptiness or hopelessness, and a chronic feeling of being on the edge or threatened.

-This may be a time in life when we embark on a new career or life-path and so we do need to let go of some part of old selves for the process to happen.
+This may be a time in life when we embark on a new career or life-path and so we do need to let go of some part of the old self for the process to happen.
 Pluto transits also represent the power of conception, pregnancy and childbirth and gives us an awareness of the whole life process.
 Life is filled with complexity, change, and interrelatedness of life and death is an essential part of being alive.

 Pluto transits represent a wisdom of some kind, and knows what we are going to need in life, but the events that happen, especially under the more difficult transits (square and Opposition and sometimes the conjunction) appear primitive in nature.
 Birth and death itself is viewed as the snake shedding its skin, and to die is like changing one’s body or sloughing off one’s skin.
-Death is a transition development process, a throwing off of the outer physical body.
+Death is a transition development process, and throwing off of the outer physical body.